-This innovation would offer greater precision than current techniques, enabling intensive surveillance and programmed termination of pregnancy to prevent complications.
+This innovation would offer greater precision than current techniques, enabling intensive surveillance and programmed delivery to prevent complications.

 The Reproductive Biology Laboratory team will participate in the study, together with members of the University's Department of Obstetrics and Gynecology.
 Patient recruitment will be carried out at the Universidad de los Andes Clinic, while some blood tests will be performed in conjunction with the National University of Singapore.